+The modern age may have has created extra cheap car insurance site verycheapestcarinsurance.org.uk, facebook and twitter but do these really represent progress?
 Children have played with models of animals, vehicles, boats and in fact almost everything for thousands of years.
 The oldest known toy ‘car’ is made of stone, a cart-like shape with four wheels at each corner.
 It was excavated from a North Kurdish town named Qoser and is dated at around seven and a half thousand years old.
 But when did the production and subsequent collection of models of vehicles begin?

-It was quite natural that models of automobiles began to be made almost as soon as the real thing as children naturally wanted to include them in their play.
+It was quite natural that models of cars began to be made almost as soon as the real thing as children naturally wanted to include them in their play.
 In Germany companies such as Marklin already produced model boats and locomotives in tinplate and motor cars were added; these were not very sturdy, however, and as toys they were expensive and short-lived.

 DIE CASTINGAs the demand for toy cars increased the method of manufacturing metal toy cars in large numbers made use of ‘die casting’ processes by which liquid metal is poured into moulds to produce a shape.

 TOOTSIE TOYSPerhaps the first real production of toy cars was in America.
 The Dowst Brothers owned a company that made, amongst other things, die cast metal novelties of various things including boats, animals and whistles to be given as party favours in crackers, pop corn and other celebratory items.
 In 1901 a tiny metal car was added to the list of ‘favours’ available.